-The Company expects that through the next 12 months the capital requirements to fund the Company's growth and to cover the operating costs as a public company will consume substantially all the cash flows that it intends to generate from its operations, in addition to the proceeds from the issuances of debt and equity securities.
+The Company expects that through the next 12 months the capital requirements to fund the Company's growth and to cover the operating costs as a public company will consume substantially all the cash flows that it intends to generate from its operations.
 The Company further believes that during this period, while the Company is focusing on the growth and expansion of its business, the gross profit that it expects to generate from operations may not generate sufficient funds to cover these anticipated operating costs.
-Our cash requirements are insufficient by approximately \$70,000 per month.
-Assuming over the next 9 to 12 months, we do not increase our cash flow generated from operations or invest in additional assets or expenses required for growth, we should have sufficient funds for planned operations and service for existing current debt obligations.
+Our cash requirements are insufficient by approximately \$110,000 per month.
+Assuming over the next 9 to 12 months, we do not increase our cash flow generated from operations or obtain additional capital or debt financing, we will not have sufficient liquidity to fund operations.

 There is no assurance that the Company's plans as discussed above will materialize and/or that the Company will have sufficient funds to fund the Company's operations.
-Given these conditions, the Company ability to continue as a going concern is contingent upon successfully managing its cash requirements.
+Given these conditions, the Company ability to continue as a going concern is contingent upon increasing its revenues and successfully managing its cash requirements.